 Employees suffering from asymptomatic HIV infection, HIV illness or AIDS should be treated in the same manner as any employee with a non-work related serious illness or disease and with preservation of normal benefits and conditions.

-All recruitment, placement and promotion decisions are to be based exclusively on criteria relating to merit and fitness without reference to Hepatitis B, HIV infection or AIDS with the exceptions indicated in section 4.2.
-Equal opportunity legislative provisions should be observed and options normally available within the University to enable an employee to remain in employment should be accessible to persons suffering from Hepatitis B infection, HIV infection or AIDS-related illness.
+All recruitment, placement and promotion decisions are to be based exclusively on criteria relating to merit and fitness without reference to Hepatitis B, HIV infection or AIDS.
+Equal opportunity legislative provisions should be observed and options normally available within the University to enable an employee to remain in employment should be accessible to persons confirmed with Hepatitis B infection, HIV infection or AIDS-related illness.

 Legislation however contains provisions to allow the proper protection of public health and a person with a particular infectious disease can be excluded from certain occupations (or restricted to certain places of residence).